-- □ A source quench message is sent by the congested switch direct to the source.
-The source reduces its rate for that flow. - □ Sources need to keep per-flow states and control mechanisms - □ Easy for switch manufacturers but complex for hosts.
-Implemented in switches but not in hosts ⇒ Not effective. - □ The source may be a router in a subnet and not the real source \Rightarrow Router will drop the traffic.
-QCN does not help in this case.
+- □ A source quench message is sent by the congested switch directly to the source.
+The source reduces its rate for that flow. - □ Sources need to keep per-flow states and control mechanisms - Easy for switch manufacturers but complex for hosts.
+Implemented in switches but not in hosts ⇒ Not effective. - □ The source may be a router in a subnet and not the real source $\Rightarrow$ The router will drop the traffic.
+QCN does not help.